 I looked at the few photos that the owner had sent in a feeble attempt to justify her cash grab.
 The resolution was poor, but in no way did they illustrate or justify a $1,470 excessive cleaning fee.

-And as I read through the entire paper trail, I couldn’t help but see the similarities of James’s experience to the many cases we’ve had of travelers being hit with wild and surprising fees in franchised hotels recently.
+And as I read through the entire paper trail, I couldn’t help but see the similarities of James’s experience to the many cases we’ve had of travelers being hit with wild and surprising fees after vacation rental stays and visits to franchised hotels recently.

 - Pillow thievery accusations at a two-star hotel